Call Us : 9870273846

 About The Aircraft Maintenance Engineering Course

-Different types of Instruments, Radio and Aircraft electrical equipment in our workshop give an opportunity to the student to study various theories of Avionics of an aircraft.
+Different types of Instruments, Radio and Aircraft electrical equipment in our workshop give an opportunity to the student to study various theories of Mechanical / Avionics of an aircraft.
 The reference books, periodicals, aviation magazines and text books in our library keep the student abreast of knowledge in the aviation field.
 In short SOA provide all facilities to make a student a successful Aircraft Maintenance Engineer.

-Basically, the course is meant for preparing the students for getting Basic Maintenance Engineer Licence (BAMEL) which is issued by DGCA after the student has passed module examination conducted by DGCA.
+Basically, the course is meant for preparing the students for getting Aircraft Maintenance Engineer License in various categories which is issued by DGCA after the student has passed module examination conducted by DGCA.

-It is mandatory for the students of Aircraft Maintenance Engineering to put in a minimum of 80% of attendance in every semester to appear for the examination for promotion to the next semester.
-The minimum pass marks in any test or examination is 70% and pass marks for Re-Examination is 75%.
+It is mandatory for the students of Aircraft Maintenance Engineering to put in a minimum of 90% of attendance in every semester to appear for the examination for promotion to the next semester.
+The minimum pass marks in any test or examination is 75% and pass marks for Re-Examination is also 75%.
 The students falling short of attendance are not promoted to next semester and may be detained.
 The students are expected to pass all the subjects of a semester.
 Candidates may be promoted to the next semester after completion of previous semester (s).
-Candidates who are not successful in passing some subjects of a semester may be re-exmined for those subject(s) until they pass the complete semester.
-For such students the application must be forwarded for DGCA Aircraft Maintenance Engineering licence examination only after he has successfully passed the required semester examinations.
+Candidates who are not successful in passing some subjects of a semester may be re-examined for those subject(s) until they pass the complete semester.
+For such students the application must be forwarded for DGCA Aircraft Maintenance Engineering license examination only after he has successfully passed the required semester examinations.
 They will be given extra coaching and will have to pay additional fees and other charges for the full semester.

 The minimum qualification for admission to the course is a pass in